IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 Configuration file

-The --config-file option allows you to specify a YAML file containing all your benchmark configurations, as a replacement for individual command line options.
-Simply define all the configuration options (corresponding to the max benchmark command line options) in a YAML file, all nested under the benchmark_config key.
+The --config-file option points at a YAML file containing all benchmark options as a replacement for individual command line flags.
+Define every option (corresponding to a max benchmark flag) under a top-level benchmark_config key.

-For instance, instead of specifying all configurations in the command line like this:
+For example, instead of specifying configurations on the command line like this:

 max benchmark \